- Ground Segment Coordination Bo...

 18-Jun - 19-Jun 2009

 ESA - Esrin-Frascati, Italy

-The new Earth observation missions and increased demands from the user community and integrated programmes such as GMES has brought a challenge for Earth Observation satellite operators, Space Agencies and EO data providers to manage the data and to offer the access to the different products as coherently and easily as possible.
-With the need to allocate available financial resources as carefully as possible but also to handle an increasing number of different missions, a closer cooperation in the ground segment development, the operations and the data exploitation has become a necessity.
+The increased demand of Earth Observation data from the user community brings a challenge for Earth Observation satellite operators, Space Agencies and EO data providers to manage the data and to offer the access to the different products as coherently and easily as possible.
+The approved Programme like GMES needed operational EO data stream from multiple missions to serve different Environmental Services, or the Climate Change Initiative using time data series are few examples of such demand.
+With the need to allocate available financial resources as carefully as possible but also to handle an increasing number of different missions, a closer cooperation in the ground segment development, the operations and the data exploitation becomes a necessity.

-In order to present the current status of GSCB work and to especially reflect the status of HMA with regard to the currently involved and the potential candidate missions, GSCB conducted a one and half day workshop at ESA ESRIN in Frascati, Italy.
+In order to present the status of the GSCB’s work, the GSCB conducted a one and half day workshop at ESA ESRIN in Frascati, Italy.

 If you want to receive newsletters from ESA please read and accept the Privacy Notice